trans-travel/trans-travel/us/mt.md

    are held.
 This injunction was supported by findings of the [Montana Supreme Court](https://assets.aclu.org/live/uploads/2024/12/Opinion-Published-6.pdf).
+ * Montana is attempting to ban youth medical care by a "liability" law that would make it too expensive to practice trans medicine.
+This would take effect if [SB218](https://legiscan.com/AR/text/SB486/2025) was signed by the Governor.
  * Medical providers can deny non-emergency care on the basis of their religious beliefs or conscious.
  * A [federal executive